Location Map, Navigation & Directions

 *Trail Ridge Road, Rocky Mountain National Park’s heavily traveled highway to the sky, inspired awe before the first motorist ever traveled it.
 “It is hard to describe what a sensation this new road is going to make,” predicted Horace Albright, director of the National Park Service, in 1931 during the road’s construction.
 He said, “You will have the whole sweep of the Rockies before you in all directions.” and that was not an exaggeration.

 Covering the 48 miles between Estes Park on the park’s east side and Grand Lake on the west, Trail Ridge Road more than lives up to its advanced billing.
 Eleven miles of this high highway travel above treeline, the elevation near 11,500 feet where the park’s evergreen forests come to a halt.

-Hat Tip to the National Parks Service for the information above and they have a lot more plus a great overlook photo of the Trail Ridge Road.
+Hat Tip to the National Parks Service for the Trail Ridge Road information.